BWU-Project-2024/bruktglede/docs/Setup.md

 # Set up Bruktglede

 NB!
 This project uses 'yarn' and NOT 'npm'.
-So all new dependencies you add NEED to be added through yarn.
+So all new dependencies you add NEED to be added through yarn (instead of npm install, it is often yarn add).

 ## Step-by-step